Claude Code Plugins

 2. Conditional loading based on context:

-• If writing CDI tests or integration tests:
+• If writing CDI unit tests:

 Read: standards/cdi-testing.md

-• If working with Quarkus native compilation:
+• If working with reflection registration patterns and native image requirements:

 Read: standards/quarkus-native.md